 There’s so much to see and do here in Honfleur that I suggest carving out at least three days to walk around the old cobbled streets and into the historic churches and monuments.
 The Vieux Bassin Harbor is one of Honfleur’s most iconic sights.

-The preserved historical housing that lines the water is a beautiful testament of France in the 1600s, and St Catherine’s Catholic Church is a structure from the 15th century that still stands to this day!
+The preserved historical housing that lines the water is a beautiful testament to France in the 1600s, and St Catherine’s Catholic Church is a structure from the 15th century that still stands today!

-The 18 volcanic islands are connected via ferries, road tunnels, and bridges.
-Driving there it’s honestly amazing to see how they built such structure in the environment.
+The 18 volcanic islands are connected via ferries, road tunnels, and bridges, and are best explored by renting a car and road tripping.
+Driving there, it’s amazing to see how they built such structure in the environment.
 Hikers and bird watchers are drawn to these islands as the opportunities for getting up close to waterfalls and seeing the Atlantic Puffin are endless.

 With a population of 50,000, you likely won’t see many others on your hikes either.
 So if you are the type that likes to get away from the crowds, a trip here is a must.
 Fun fact – sheep outnumber humans nearly 2:1 on the Faroe Islands!